nyxkn/godot-draw3d/docs/addons/draw3d/Draw3D.md

 func points(vertices: Array, color: Color = current_color) -> void
 ```

-Draw points from an Array of Vector3 vertices.
+Draw points at the given vertices.
+Vertices are supplied as an Array of Vector3 coordinates.

 #### Parameters